Munich Safety Guide

 Practical advice to stay safe.

-- Validate tickets before boarding trains - plainclothes inspectors frequent popular routes
+- • Validate tickets before boarding S-Bahn - plainclothes inspectors issue on-the-spot fines

 Information for Specific Travelers